Dewberry/ripple1d/README.md

 ## Getting Started
 To utilize this repository to develop flood inundations maps from 1D steady-state HEC-RAS models the following are required:
-- A Windows opertating system
+- A Windows operating system
 - HEC-RAS 6.3.1 installed
 - Python packages specified in requirements-windows.txt installed
 - Access to s3